Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride.

 What to do in Christchurch

-- Port Hills: Rolling between Christchurch and Lyttelton, the Port Hills are the perfect escape from the city.
-They’re chock-loaded with some of Christchurch’s best hiking & walking trails.
-There’s also several mountain biking paths and nature reserves around Port Hills.
+Rolling between Christchurch and Lyttelton, the Port Hills are the perfect escape from the city.
+The area is chock-loaded with some of Christchurch’s best hiking & walking trails.
+You’ll also find several mountain biking paths and nature reserves around the area.

 Where to stay in Christchurch